Lassana Coulibaly: Club career

 Coulibaly is a youth product from Bastia.
 He made his Ligue 1 debut on 8 August 2015 against Rennes.
 He replaced François Kamano during stoppage time in a 2–1 home win.
 Two weeks later, he scored his first league goal against Guingamp.

 On 10 July 2018, Coulibaly joined Scottish Premiership side Rangers on a season-long loan from Angers.

+On 14 August 2024, Coulibaly signed a three-year contract with Lecce.

 International career

 Coulibaly was called up to the Mali U20 national team for the 2016 Toulon Tournament, and made his debut in a 1–0 loss to the Czech Republic U20s.
 He made his debut for the senior Mali national team in a 5–2 2017 Africa Cup of Nations qualification win over Benin on 4 September 2016.

+Subsequently, on 8 October 2016, he played a match against Ivory Coast counting for the 2018 FIFA World Cup qualification (defeat 3-1).

+He competes for his first international competition at the 2017 Africa Cup of Nations in Gabon.

+Two years later, he was summoned again to participate in the 2019 Africa Cup of Nations.

+In December 2021, Coulibaly was selected by coach Mohamed Magassouba to participate in the 2021 Africa Cup of Nations.

+On 2 January 2024 he was selected from the list of 27 Malian players selected by Éric Chelle to compete in the 2023 Africa Cup of Nations.